gdt050579/AppCUI/README.md

 ## Setting up a proper terminal

+If you wish to just have mouse button press functionality without drag, you can stick with `xterm-256color`, without chaning anything

 Details can be found in `docs/terminal/TERMINAL.md`

 We would need the terminal capabilities for `256 colors` and the terminal capabilities for proper mouse events like